thebne/midiate/README.md

 2. run `yarn`
 3. run `yarn start`.

-Browse `http://localhost:3000` in order to see in in development mode, or run `yarn build` in order to compile.
+Browse `http://localhost:3000` in order to see in in development mode, or run `yarn build` to compile.

 MIDIate is based on `create-react-app`.